-VIII.
+IX.
 Appeals Process

-The Complainant may request an appeal within ten (10) business days of a dismissal of a Formal Complaint or of the Determination Letter.
+The Complainant may request an appeal within ten (10) business days of the dismissal of a Formal Complaint or the Determination Letter.
 The Respondent may request an appeal within ten (10) business days of the Sanctions Letter.
 Appeals must be in writing and submitted to the Title IX Coordinator (the "Notice of Appeal").
-The Notice of Appeal shall consist of a written statement explaining the grounds for the appeal, and the bases therefore.
-The appeal may be based only on one or more of the following grounds: (1) a procedural irregularity that affected the outcome of the matter; (2) new evidence that was not reasonably available at the time the dismissal or determination was made that could affect the outcome of the matter; and (3) a conflict of interest or a bias on the part of the Title IX Coordinator, the Title IX Investigator, the Title IX Decision-maker, or the Sanctions Administrator.
+The Notice of Appeal shall consist of a written statement explaining the grounds for the appeal and the basis.
+The appeal may be based only on one or more of the following grounds: (1) a procedural error of fairness; (2) substantive new evidence exists that was previously unknown, alters the facts and could have an impact on the outcome; and/or (3) a conflict of interest or a bias on the part of the Title IX Coordinator, the Title IX Investigator, the Title IX Decision-maker, or the Sanctions Administrator.

-The Title IX Coordinator shall notify the non-appealing party of the appeal and shall provide him/her/them with a copy of the Notice of Appeal.
+The Title IX Coordinator will notify the non-appealing party of the appeal and will provide them with a copy of the Notice of Appeal.
 The non-appealing party may submit a written response to the Title IX Coordinator within ten (10) business days of receiving the Notice of Appeal.

 The College shall appoint an Appeals Officer to decide the appeal.
-The identity of the Appeals Officer shall be communicated to the parties as soon as practicable after his/her/their appointment.
-The Appeals Officer shall review the Title IX Decision-maker's Determination, the Notice of Appeal, and the response of the non-appealing party, if any.
-Within fourteen (14) business days after the deadline for the non-appealing party's response, the Appeals Officer will provide his/her/their written decision describing the result of the appeal and the rationale for the result simultaneously to the parties (the "Appeals Officer's Decision").
+The identity of the Appeals Officer shall be communicated to the parties as soon as his/her/their appointment.
+The Appeals Officer shall review the Title IX Decision-maker's Determination, the Notice of Appeal, and the response of the non-appealing party.
+Within fourteen (14) business days after the deadline for the non-appealing party's response, the Appeals Officer will provide their written decision describing the result of the appeal and the rationale for the decision simultaneously to the parties (the "Appeals Officer's Decision").
 These conclusions may include, but are not limited to:

-- Reopening of the investigation; - Affirming the original findings and sanctions; - Reversing of the original findings and sanctions; - Modifying the original findings; - Modifying the imposed sanctions and remedies.
+- Reopening of the investigation. - Affirming the original findings and sanctions. - Reversing of the original findings and sanctions. - Modifying the original findings. - Modifying the imposed sanctions and remedies.